SanyaNanda/Polling-App-Django/README.md

 1. Generate questions with four options
 2. Poll and view the result
 3. Graphical presentation of the poll provided using zingchart
+4. One person can vote only once for a given question
 4. Search for questions by keywords

 <b>Upcoming Features</b>
 1. functionality to create as many options for a question as you want
-2. one person can vote only once